toadmo/toadmo.github.io/_posts/2020-10-16-Shebang-Writeup.md

 tags: [bash]
 ---

-This is my solution to the AllesCTF Shebang Bash problem.
+This is my solution to the AllesCTF Shebang Bash problem, my first competition CTF writeup!

 # Shebang - Easy - Bash